cristianglezm/EvoGarden/Planning.md

     -   `src/services/flowerService.ts`: A TypeScript singleton wrapper for the WASM module.
     -   `src/stores/`: Contains all Zustand global state management stores.
     -   `src/utils.ts`: A module for shared utility functions.
-    -   `src/constants.ts`: Global constants for the simulation (tick rate, damage values, etc.).
+    -   `src/constants.ts`: Global constants for the simulation.
     -   `src/types.ts`: Shared TypeScript types for the simulation.